MrSommC/made-template/project/projectplan.md

 ## Dataset 2 ##
 **Title**: ACS 5YR Socioeconomic Estimate Data by State **Source**: [https://hudgis-hud.opendata.arcgis.com/datasets/7d6504755b604e02afea342ac9cf748f/about](https://hudgis-hud.opendata.arcgis.com/datasets/7d6504755b604e02afea342ac9cf748f/about)
 **Description**: The 2016-2020 ACS 5-Year estimates provide comprehensive socioeconomic data compiled at the state level, covering a range of characteristics like income, employment, and poverty.
 Key metrics include household income distribution, median earnings by education level, poverty rates by family and living arrangements, and workforce participation segmented by age and occupation.
-This dataset offers valuable insights into the economic and demographic composition of the U.S., making it suitable for analyzing regional socioeconomic trends and their potential impact on renewable energy adoption and other state-level initiatives
+This dataset offers valuable insights into the economic and demographic composition of the U.S., making it suitable for analyzing regional socioeconomic trends and their potential impact on renewable energy adoption and other state-level initiatives.

 **Data Type**: Zip -> CSV